wedapashi/cpp/31_smart_pointers/unique_ptr/README.md

         |       ^~~~~~~~~~
     make: *** [Makefile:17: all] Error 1

+Its important to understand that an object of `unique_ptr` is basically a wrapper around the pointer itself.
+You can still access the pointer element inside the `unique_ptr` object using `get()`, `reset()` methods.
+Support if you want to pass this pointer as an argument to a function that takes a pointer to a class-type argument, it can be done:

+    void display(sensor* ptr)
+    {
+        // some code
+        std::cout << ptr->getRawValue() << std::endl;
+    }

+This method can still be called upon an object of `unique_ptr` that we have using:

+    display(sensPtr.get());

-If you pass this pointer as an argument to a function, you still get the same issue.
-Support there is a `transfer` function which takes `unique_ptr` as an argument.
+Now, if you pass this pointer as an argument to a function, you still get the same issue.
+Support there is a `transfer` function which takes `unique_ptr` of class-type as an argument.

     void transfer(std::unique_ptr<sensor> ptr)
     {